jacoscaz/treesandrobots.github.io/_posts/2020-01-17-yearly-theme-2020-system-consolidation.md

 I am a software developer and a founder and director of a small, growing company.
 I am someone who works out.
-In no particular order I am also a partner, a friend, the owner of a dog, someone dear to his family and a 31 years old man.
+In no particular order I am also a partner, a friend, the owner of a dog, someone dear to his family and a 31 year-old man.

 This is who I am, and who I'll be throughout 2020.
 This is what I will get better at, what I will focus on.
 With whatever time will be left, if any, I